• Skip to primary navigation

 Tips

 • Make sure to have the correct water ratio.
 If the water ratio is incorrect, the broth will be watered down or too rich.
-You need 10 cups of water for a 3.5 lb whole chicken.
+You need about 10 cups of water for a 3.5 lb whole chicken.
 Add a cup of water for every additional 8 ounces (226 grams) of chicken.

 • Use a whole chicken.
 You can also use a whole chicken that's cut up into pieces.
 However, make sure the entire cut-up chicken is with bone, skin, and meat.
 That's what gives this broth flavor.